Viluppuram district

-Viluppuram, Villupuram or Vizhuppuram is one of the 38 districts that make up the state of Tamil Nadu, India.
+Viluppuram district, also known as Villupuram district or Vizhuppuram district, is one of the 38 districts that make up the state of Tamil Nadu, India.
 It was founded on 30 September 1993, prior to which it was part of the Cuddalore district.
 Vizhuppuram district lies in the way of the national highway connecting Tiruchirappalli and Chennai, and contains historical landmarks like the 500 year-old Gingee Fort.

 History

 Vizhuppuram district was once a part of the South Arcot district along with the Cuddalore district.
 Later, the Cuddalore district was bifurcated and Vizhuppuram district came into existence on 30 September 1993.
 As a result, the Vizhuppuram district's history closely resembles that of Cuddalore's.

 The Cholas were among the earliest rulers.
 Karikala Chola was the most influential.
 Simhavishnu Pallava overthrew the Cholas, and the region came under the Pallava rule.
 Vijayalaya Chola restored the rule of Chola, marking the beginning of the Chola Empire.

 The entire district became a war zone during the Anglo-French rivalry and it came under the control of the East India Company.
 It remained under British authority until the independence of India in 1947.